NtinosNG/self/README.md

-# self
+# Self
-A minimal theme for Hugo static site generator
+## A minimal responsive theme for Hugo static site generator